 - TRINIA was designed with the appropriate mechanical suitability as well as appropriate aesthetic characteristics.
 The resulting product has high flexural and compressive strength.

-- TRINIA requires a minimum occlusal thickness of 2.0mm for bars.
+- The pucks require a minimum occlusal thickness of 2.0mm for bars.

 - TRINIA is compatible with all leading implant systems.

-- Stunning appearance of it will more than exceed your patient’s expectations when they see it in their mouth.
+- The stunning appearance of it will more than exceed your patient’s expectations when they see it in their mouth.